 Being ingrained in many challenges and innovations across many fields means a mechanical engineering education is versatile.
 To meet this broad demand, mechanical engineers may design a component, a machine, a system, or a process.
 This ranges from the macro to the micro, from the largest systems like cars and satellites to the smallest components like sensors and switches.
 Anything that needs to be manufactured—indeed, anything with moving parts—needs the expertise of a mechanical engineer.

-Mechanical engineering combines creativity, knowledge and analytical tools to complete the difficult task of shaping an idea into reality.
+Mechanical engineering combines creativity, knowledge, and analytical tools to complete the difficult task of shaping an idea into reality.

-This transformation happens at the personal scale, affecting human lives on a level we can reach out and touch like robotic prostheses.
+This transformation happens at a personal scale, affecting human lives on a level we can reach out and touch like robotic prostheses.
 It happens on the local scale, affecting people in community-level spaces, like with agile interconnected microgrids.
 And it happens on bigger scales, like with advanced power systems, through engineering that operates nationwide or across the globe.

 Technology itself has also shaped how mechanical engineers work and the suite of tools has grown quite powerful in recent decades.
 Computer-aided engineering (CAE) is an umbrella term that covers everything from typical CAD techniques to computer-aided manufacturing to computer-aided engineering, involving finite element analysis (FEA) and computational fluid dynamics (CFD).
 These tools and others have further broadened the horizons of mechanical engineering.